Ford Sync: Digital music player support

-Multilingual intelligence

-SYNC is fluent in American English, Dutch, French, Spanish and Brazilian Portuguese.

 Applications

 911 Assist / Emergency Assistance

 The 911 Assist application places a direct call to a local 911 emergency operator in the event of a serious accident with an airbag deployment.
 Before initiating the emergency 911 call, SYNC will provide a 10-second window to allow the driver or passenger to decide whether to cancel the call.
 If not manually cancelled within the 10-second window, SYNC will place the emergency call.
 A pre-recorded message will play when the call is answered, and occupants in the vehicle will then be able to communicate directly with the 911 operator.

 In Europe, this feature is called Emergency Assistance.
-It will call 1-1-2 in over 40 countries.
-Though in Albania, Belarus, Bosnia & Herzegovina, Former Yugoslav Republic of Macedonia, Moldova, the Netherlands, Russia, Ukraine it does not work and in Belgium there is a chance that the 1-1-2 emergency center cannot process the GPS coordinates since it is not compatible with the European eCall standard.
+It will call 112 in over 40 countries.
+Though in Albania, Belarus, Bosnia & Herzegovina, North Macedonia, Moldova, the Netherlands, Russia, Ukraine it does not work and in Belgium there is a chance that the 112 emergency center cannot process the GPS coordinates since it is not compatible with the European eCall standard.